Skorpios604/dicegame/README.md

 # dicegame

-A game that rolls the dice for 2 players and determines a winner.

-**It works everytime you refresh the page.**
+A game that rolls the dice for 2 players and determines a winner. <br> **It works everytime you refresh the page.**

 ![Main Page](2.png)